biswajit2sen/Comparing_different_models_for_sentiment_analysis/README.md

 For Comparing Different Models refer notebook: [Comparing_different_models_for_sentiment_analysis.ipynb](https://github.com/biswajit2sen/Comparing_different_models_for_sentiment_analysis/blob/main/Comparing_different_models_for_sentiment_analysis..ipynb)

 ## Data Collection
-we get our data from : https://www.kaggle.com/snap/amazon-fine-food-reviews <br />
+We get our data from : https://www.kaggle.com/snap/amazon-fine-food-reviews <br />
 This dataset consists of reviews of fine foods from amazon.
 The data span a period of more than 10 years, including all ~500,000 reviews up to October 2012.
 Reviews include product and user information, ratings, and a plain text review. <br />

 ## Data Preprocessing